 Guide to Bar Management →

 Successful bar managers will tell you that efficient inventory management is the key to maintaining a profitable bar.
-To do this, a simple, yet critical calculation to understand is inventory usage, which tells a manager exactly how much of each product a bar has used over a defined period of time.
+To do this, you must understand inventory usage, or how much product a business has used over a time period.

-If your bar management software or inventory spreadsheets are set up correctly—we’ve got a template for you if they’re not—you should be able to quickly access an inventory usage report.
-That may sound simple enough, but this report is the critical first step in almost every measurement of a bar’s performance: helping you calculate profit margins, detect over-pouring or theft, calculate pars, and determine which products are performing poorly.
+If your bar management software or inventory spreadsheets are set up correctly—we’ve got a template for you if they’re not—you should be able to access an inventory usage report.
+That may sound simple, but this report is the first step in almost every measurement of a bar’s performance: helping you calculate profit margins or pour costs, detect over-pouring or theft, calculate pars, and find which products are performing poorly.

 How to Calculate Inventory Usage